 Meet the Team

-Aimee joined the Memorial Hospital Foundation as the Foundation President on March 25, 2019 with a background of more than 12 years in finance and business.
+Aimee joined the Memorial Hospital Foundation as the Foundation President in March of 2019 with a background of more than 12 years in finance and business.
 She most recently served as Senior Regional Marketing Manager at Hancock Whitney in Gulfport; and as a Relationship Manager in Hancock Bank’s Trust and Asset Management group 2010 until 2014.

 Aimee received her Bachelor of Arts in Communication from Mississippi State University and her law degree from the University of Mississippi School of Law.
-She currently serves on the board of Lynn Meadows Discovery Center, St. Vincent de Paul Community Pharmacy, Gulfport Main Street Association, Extra Table Gulf Coast Community Board, and is a Junior Auxiliary of Gulfport Life Member.
+She currently serves on the board of St. Vincent de Paul Community Pharmacy, Gulfport Main Street Association, Extra Table Gulf Coast Community Board, Women’s Resource Center and is a Junior Auxiliary of Gulfport Life Member.
 Aimee was also appointed by Governor Phil Bryant to serve on the board of directors for Mississippi Home Corporation.

-Harrison joined the Memorial Hospital Foundation as the Development Officer on July 8, 2019 with a background of nearly five years of experience in the federal government.
-A native of Gulfport, until recently he worked in Washington D.C. for Senators Thad Cochran and Cindy Hyde-Smith most recently serving as a Legislative Assistant.
+Harrison joined the Memorial Hospital Foundation as the Development Officer in July of 2019 with a background of nearly five years of experience in the federal government.
+A native of Gulfport, until recently he worked in Washington D.C. as a Legislative Assistant in the U.S. Senate.
 Harrison is responsible for establishing relationships and seeking support from community partners and individuals as well as donor engagement.
 He develops and manages fundraisers and giving campaigns.
 Additionally, he researches and develops grant requests.

 Harrison received a Bachelor of Arts in History from the University of Mississippi.
-He currently serves on the board for the Boys and Girls Club Unit Board for Greater Gulfport and St. Vincent de Paul – St. John Conference.
+He currently serves on the board for the Boys and Girls Club Unit Board for Greater Gulfport, Coast Young Professionals, and St. Vincent de Paul – St. John Conference.

 Harrison Kremer Kajdan